NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 The user has a choice to Deny or Allow the access to its calendar.
-If Allow is pressed then Authorization service will append a temp token and a random generated authorization key as query parameters to the callback URI provided by Restaraunt Reservations and will redirect the user back to the third-party service listening on the callback URI.
+If Allow is pressed then Authorization service will append a temp token and a randomly generated authorization key as query parameters to the callback URI provided by Restaurant Reservations and will redirect the user back to the client (the Reservation Service) listening on the callback URI.

-Now, the third-party service has got a confirmation that it can attemt to access the current user's calendar, it has the temp token and the authorization key.
+Now, the client has got a confirmation that it is allowed to access the current user's calendar, it has the temporary token and the authorization key.
 It now exchanges this pair for an access token by sending an OAuth request to an instance of org.apache.cxf.rs.security.oauth.services.AccessTokenService.
-The access token request is similar to the temporarily token one, except that the temp token and authorization key pair is also included in Authorization header and consumer key + secret and access token + secret pairs are used to sign the request.
+The access token request is similar to the temporary token one, except that the temp token and authorization key pair is also included in the Authorization header and client key + secret and access token + secret pairs are used to sign the request.

 After an access token key and secret is received back, Restaurant